HOGENT-Web/csharp-ch-9-exercise-1/README.md

 9. Initialize a connection in the `StartUp` of the `Server`

 10. Add a private default constructor for every class in the `Domain`.
+Note not every domain class should be persisted, how do you know?
+    - Only classes that inherit from `Entity` are stored in the database
+    - Therefor every `ValueObject` that is referenced by an `Entity` needs to stored in the database
+    - Thus every class that meets one of these conditions needs a private constructor
 11. Read through this documentation: [Persist value objects as owned entity types](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/implement-value-objects#persist-value-objects-as-owned-entity-types-in-ef-core-20-and-later) and make every `ValueObject` an owned entity type.
     - Create seperate `IEntityConfiguration` subclasses per class that needs modification, see the [documentation](https://www.learnentityframeworkcore.com/configuration/fluent-api#separate-configuration-classes) for more info.
     - For readonly properties, you need to specify the property in the model builder or Entity Framework won't add it to the database.
 An alternative is to add a private setter but this is bad practice because it's not obvious why the setter is private and it's not clear at first sight which properties are stored in the database.